abhishek-1010B/ContentGeneratorai/README.md

-# 📚 AI Study Material Generator
+# 📚 AI Study Content Generator

-Welcome to the AI Study Material Generator, a cutting-edge SaaS application designed to revolutionize learning by generating personalized study materials using advanced AI technology.
+Welcome to the AI Study Content Generator, a cutting-edge SaaS application designed to revolutionize learning by generating personalized study materials using advanced AI technology.
 Built with the latest web development tools and techniques, this platform is perfect for educators, students, and anyone looking to simplify their learning process.

 ---